AndersonVazquezDelaluz/cbtis47-db-project-salchichasparrita-2026/docs/product-backlog.md

 Feature: Users List

   Scenario: Display all users
-    Given the admin is on the users page
+    Given the administrator is on the users page
-    When the page loads
+    When the page finishes loading
-    Then all registered users are shown in a table
+    Then all registered users are shown in a table with their name, email, role, and status
 ```

 ---